scheinerman/SimplexTableaux.jl/docs/src/tutorial.md

 0 & 2 & 6 & 2 & 9 & 2 & 1 & 4 \\
 0 & 6 & 3 & 5 & 9 & 7 & 1 & 9 \\
 \end{array}
-\right]
-$
+\right]$

-The top (header) two represents the objective function we wish to minimize:
+The top (header) row represents the objective function we wish to minimize:
 $z = 0x_1 + 3x_2 + 3x_3 - x_4 + 2x_5 - 4x_6$.
 It is rearranged to appear in the form
 $z - 0x_1 - 3x_2 - 3x_3 + x_4 - 2x_5 + 4x_6 = 0$.